Chhakka Panja 2: Plot

 Everything goes well until the introduction of Raja (Deepak Raj Giri), Uma's boyfriend when she was young.
 Uma thinks that he had betrayed her.
 Raja is a DSP now.
 With the help of him, Uma catches Prajwol and Aakansha.
 That results into Aakansha leaving home.
 Aakansha tries for a Visa but fails again.
 Meanwhile, Aakash returns from Australia and finds out that the Visa had failed due to incomplete document submission by Prajwol.
 Prajwol is depressed due to his breakup.
 Aakansha and Aakash try to marry but they are caught by Raja.
 All of them are arrested in case of Polygamy and sent to court.

 Then the story takes a turn.
 While the case is going on, Priya enters the court and accuses Aakash of Polygamy.
 She demands Aakash 30 million NRs, to sign the divorce papers, which Aakash gives.
 Then it is revealed that Priya is actually Prajwol's girlfriend.
 It was all their plan to get 30 million.
 They get caught but the police couldn't do anything because they had not broken the law.
 Gaurav returns to Nepal after his father's death.
 Aakash and Aakansha are married and are living their life happily.
 So are Prajwol and Priya.

 Soundtrack

 Music controversy

 "Ye Daju Nasamau" was accused of being stolen from Nepalese folk singer Kancha Magar Nepali.
 Then the director and producer Deepak Raj Giri gave credit to the original singer and apologised to the singer and his fans.
 Then another song of Chhakka Panja 2, "Mata Yeta Kinarama" (Jhyamma Jhyamma) was also accused of being stolen from Nepalese film Dewar Babu 's song "Basna Mittho Kasturi Ko".

 Reception

 Box office

 Ekantipur reported that Chhakka Panja 2 earned Rs.
 60 million in the six days.
 The film became the highest-grossing film in Nepal of the year breaking record of Prem Geet 2 within 8 days.
-Chakka Panja 2 also broke the opening of Baahubali 2 in Nepal and its newest box office estimate is Rs.
+Its newest box office estimate is Rs.
 13 crore.